rauni-rainy/Akshar/readme.md

 ---

 Akshar is a **full-stack literary platform** built to prove that writing spaces don't need to be algorithmically optimised to be useful — they need to be *honest*.
-No follower counts.
-No vanity metrics.
 No engagement farming.
 Just writers, their craft, and a structured peer review system that demands intellectual effort from every reader.

 This repository demonstrates end-to-end full-stack engineering across a Neo-Brutalist design system, a recursive comment architecture, short-polling notifications, a debounced autosave editor, a multi-layer client-side filter pipeline, CSS-native mobile optimisations, and a paginated feed with a creative FM radio dial interface — all in production-ready TypeScript.